Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence: Introduction

 Given the limited resources of edge-devices, computing the full AI model in one device may be infeasible, particularly when the task requires high computational load, e.g., Deep Neural Networks (DNN).
-A promising solution is to adopt pervasive computing, where different data storages and processing capacities existing everywhere and including distributed cloud datacenters, edge servers, and IoT devices cooperate to accomplish AI tasks that need large memory and intensive computation.
-This marriage of pervasive computing and AI has given rise to a new research area, namely \textit{“Pervasive AI"}, which garnered considerable attention from both academia and industry.
-Formally, pervasive AI focuses on how to intelligently distribute the inference or the training of the AI model across devices, to minimize the latency, and improve privacy and scalability.
-Specifically, tech giants started to implement pilot projects to assess the efficiency of pervasive computing in crafting the way to better govern the AI applications.
-For example, Google designed a framework to distribute the training of language DNNs on clients’ devices to predict the next-word in virtual keyboards \cite{virtualKeyboards}.
-Notably, the research and practice on this emerging intersection is still in its infancy.
-The pervasive AI was firstly introduced to solve the described challenges of centralized approaches (e.g., on-cloud or on-device computation).
-(1) Thus, to preserve privacy and reduce the huge overhead of data collection and the complexity of training an astronomical dataset, \textit{Federated Learning (FL)} is proposed, where raw data are stored in their source entities and the model is trained collaboratively.
+A promising solution is to opt for pervasive computing, where different data storage and processing capacities existing everywhere (e.g., distributed cloud datacenters, edge servers, and IoT devices.) cooperate to accomplish AI tasks that need large memory and intensive computation.
+This marriage of pervasive computing and AI has given rise to a new research area, which garnered considerable attention from both academia and industry.
+The new research area comprises different concepts (e.g., federated learning, active learning, etc.) that suggest to distribute AI tasks into pervasive devices for multiple objectives.
+In this paper, we propose to gather all existing concepts having different terminologies under the same umbrella that we named \textit{“Pervasive AI"}.
+Indeed, we define the pervasive AI as \textit{“The intelligent and efficient distribution of AI tasks and models over/amongst any types of devices with heterogeneous capabilities in order to execute sophisticated global missions”}.
+The pervasive AI concepts are firstly introduced to solve the described challenges of centralized approaches (e.g., on-cloud or on-device computation): (1) To preserve privacy and reduce the huge overhead of data collection and the complexity of training an astronomical dataset, \textit{Federated Learning (FL)} is proposed, where raw data are stored in their source entities and the model is trained collaboratively.
 Particularly, each entity computes a local model using its collected data, then sends the results to a fusion server to aggregate the global model.
-Such an approach covers the distribution of data and the assembly of the trained AI models.
+Such an approach suggests the distribution of data and the assembly of the trained AI models.
 (2) To cope with the limited resources provided by edge devices and simultaneously avoid latency overheads caused by cloud transmissions, the inference task is distributed among ubiquitous devices located at the proximity of the source.
 The basic idea is to divide the trained model into segments and subsequently, each segment is assigned to a participant.
 Each participant shares the output to the next one until generating the final prediction.
 In other words, the \textit{Pervasive Inference} covers the distribution of the established model resulting from the training phase.
-(3) Some AI techniques are inherently distributed such as Multi-Agent Reinforcement Learning (MARL) or Multi-agent Bandits (MAB) classified as \textit{Online Learning}, where agents cooperate to build and improve a policy in real-time enabling them to take on-the-fly decisions/actions based on the environment status.
+(3) Some AI techniques are inherently distributed such as Multi-Agent Reinforcement Learning (MARL) or Multi-agent Bandits (MAB), where agents cooperate to build and improve a policy in real-time enabling them to take on-the-fly decisions/actions based on the environment status.
 In this case, the distribution covers the online creation and update of the Reinforcement Learning (RL) policy.
-The pervasive AI concept is illustrated in Fig. \ref{intro}.
+A scenario illustrating some pervasive AI techniques is presented in Fig. \ref{intro}.